lucas-mior/brn2/cbase/c-guidelines.md

 - Macros `ENDS_WITH` and `BEGINS_WITH`: they use a macro trick to allow passing only the string, or also passing the string length.
 See `cbase.h`.
-- Functions that in general only operate on short strings, commonly literals.
+- Functions that in general only operate on short literals.
+In this case it is ok to let the function call `strlen32` inside.
-  For instance, a function that wants to know where in the buffer a fragment `"needle"` is can simply pass the `"needle"` argument and let the function call `strlen32()` inside.
 - `StrBuilder`: use this struct and its functions to build long, dynamic strings.
 Do not use it where a single `SNPRINTF(stack_array, "format_string", args);` would be enough.